jhalon/jhalon.github.io/_posts/2020-01-23-sans-2019-holiday-hack-challenge.md

 {% include toc title="Solutions Index" icon="file-text" %}

-Thanks for joining me today as we go over the [SANS 2019 Holiday Hack Challenge] (https://www.holidayhackchallenge.com/2019/)!
+Thanks for joining me today as we go over the [SANS 2019 Holiday Hack Challenge](https://www.holidayhackchallenge.com/2019/)!

 As always, SANS has done an amazing job at making this as fun as possible, while also being very educational!